nuSTORM/gnomon/doc/source/faq.rst

 How do I upgrade my CMake version?
 ----------------------------------

-One can download CMake from their `download page <http://cmake.org/cmake/resources/software.html>`_ or you can use your package manager.
+You can download CMake from their `download page <http://cmake.org/cmake/resources/software.html>`_ or you can use your package manager.
 Worst case: discuss with your system administrator and tell them how many years old your version of CMake is.

+You can also build CMake much like Xerces C++ is built in the installation instructions to install it in your virtual environment.

 Does Python 3.X work?
 ----------------------